dailystory/docs/articles/index.md

 And that is just a preview of the capabilities!

-## New To DailyStory
+## Getting Started with DailyStory?
-If you are new to DailyStory we recommend [starting here](/quickstart).
+If you are new to DailyStory we recommend [starting with the quickstart](/quickstart).

-## Product Documentation
-This website contains all of the documentation and training videos for DailyStory.
-It is updated often, but if you find an error or wish to contribute please <a target="_blank" href="https://github.com/dailystory/docs">see our documentation project on GitHub</a>.